Born Too Soon: 5 Things to Know About Prematurity

 Last year, our maternal health programs reached over 170,000 women, newborns, and young children, including 139,000 pregnant and breastfeeding women.
 We also trained nearly 5,000 health care workers to deliver essential maternal and neonatal interventions.

 We’ve made measurable strides, but our work is far from done.

-In Sierra Leone, this year alone we trained more than 700 health-care workers in essential newborn care practices like improved resuscitation practices, Kangaroo Mother Care, and how to promptly and safely refer premature and low weight babies in Special Baby Care.
+In Sierra Leone, Project HOPE is training health care workers in essential newborn care practices like improved resuscitation, Kangaroo Mother Care, and Special Baby Care to premature and low-weight infants.
 We’re also empowering mothers with the knowledge they need to take care of themselves during and after pregnancy, through the facilitation of mother care support groups in various communities.

 In the Dominican Republic, we’ve helped train over 1,300 hospital staff and assigned over a dozen new nurses to NICU units throughout the country.
 We’re also helping equip hospitals with radiant warmers, vital sign monitors and incubators, and are supporting the Ministry of Health in establishing a post-graduate education program to train nurses in obstetrics and neonatal care.